-Chapter 1 Introduction
+Chapter 1: Introduction

-Jacob: Isn't the curriculum how you plan the environment, and sort of based on your own national curriculum and the sorts of things it says that children should experience?
-Michael: But on my last teaching practice, my Associate Teacher told me that the curriculum was in her head and that she didn't take much notice of the curriculum she was using.
-She said that she just uses the curriculum as a source for ideas and then the real curriculum is designed on the trot as she interacts with children.
-Arohia: Yes, that's right.
-If you use the definitions in our curriculum - Te Whāriki - the curriculum is the sum total of the child's experiences.
-So isn't every-thing that happens to the child what the curriculum is?
-Gwendolyne: In Malawi, our curriculum is a guide to help the carers know more about children's development and what concepts they should be teaching.
-Kiri: But what about this idea of it being constructed and contested - how does that work if we have a written curriculum?
-Gemma: Isn't that when you talk to parents about what they want in the curriculum?
 Michael: I don't know and I don't understand how it fits with curriculum planning.
-How can you plan curriculum if you are using the emergent curriculum approach that some teachers use? m a Jacob: I guess that's part of the curriculum design stuff, isn't it?
-That you work out what it is that you want children to be able to do and therefore you plan activities and work out in advance what you think they will achieve, so that you can assess whether it worked or not. of children n an early Arohia: But how does that fit with all these ideas around co-construction that our practicum lecturer has been talking about?
-How can I plan in advance, if I am trying to work with children to plan the curriculum?
-Michael: And how does all this fit with what the Education Review Office, our overarching policy and assessment group, expect to see when they come in to do a review?
+How can you plan curriculum if you are using the emergent curriculum approach that some teachers use?

+Jacob: I guess that's part of the curriculum design stuff, isn't it?
+That you work out what it is that you want children to be able to do and therefore you plan activities and work out in advance what you think they will achieve, so that you can assess whether it worked or not.

+emergent curriculum

+a curriculum based on the emerging interests of children enrolled in an early childhood setting

+Arohia: But how does that fit with all these ideas around co-construction that our practicum lecturer has been talking about?
+How can I plan in advance if I am trying to work with children to plan the curriculum?

+Michael: And how does all this fit with what the Education Review Office, our overarching policy and assessment group, expects to see when they come in to do a review?
 Aren't there things that I have to do if I am in a licensed centre?

-Sam: In Canada we have a similar group, and because our curriculum is so prescriptive in terms of content, it is a plus, but also a minus - so much paperwork!!!
+Sam: In Canada we have a similar group, and because our curriculum is so prescriptive in terms of content, it is a plus, but also a minus - so much paperwork!

 Lecturer: Can you come back into the whole group now?
 First, can you tell me how your group defined what a curriculum is?

-Cambridge University Press 978-1-107-62495-5 - Early Childhood Curriculum: Planning, Assessment and Implementation: Second Edition Claire McLachlan, Marilyn Fleer and Susan Edwards Excerpt More information
+Unpacking the elements of an early childhood curriculum